roboception/rc_cloud_accumulator/README.md

 ----------

 - You have to change the view (mouse drag or mouse wheel) before the clouds are displayed
-- The window can only be closed terminating the console application (e.g., Ctrl-C)
+- On Ubuntu trusty, the window can only be closed terminating the console application (e.g., Ctrl-C).
+  Probably fixed (see [this issue](https://github.com/PointCloudLibrary/pcl/issues/172)) on newer versions.

 Point Cloud Filters
 -------